Applications for Faculty Mentoring Grants deadline has been extended to Monday, November 26, 11:59 pm.

-The Office of the Provost and Faculty Career Development (FCD) sponsor grants to support faculty mentoring at RIT.
+The Office of the Provost and Faculty Career Development (FCD) sponsor mini-grants to support faculty mentoring at RIT.
 Each peer-mentoring or other faculty mentoring group at RIT may request funding for one project or activity each academic year.
 Requests up to $2,000 will be considered.
 The mentoring projects or activities for which you are requesting grant funds must be related to teaching excellence, dissemination of scholarly works, or grant proposal development.
 The goal is for you to participate in activities or projects that will help your mentoring group be successful.
 Requests related to general professional development activities/projects will not be considered.

-Faculty mentors and their mentees and other RIT faculty peer mentoring groups may apply.
+Faculty mentors and their mentees and other RIT faculty peer/mutual mentoring groups may apply.
 “Mentoring groups” are defined as groups (two or more members) that meet on a regular basis for mutual support and development.
 On the application you will be asked for your mentoring group's name, topic area, and meeting schedule.
 Proposals for interdisciplinary projects or activities are encouraged, but one faculty member should be selected as the group's leader.

-On the application you will provide:
+On the application you must provide:

 Proposals will be reviewed by a faculty selection committee.
-Recipients will be notified in late November 2017.
-If you are awarded a grant you will receive instructions for accessing funds and reporting on the use of your grant.Typically, funds are available from November through the following June 30.
+Recipients will be notified in late November.
+If you are awarded a grant you will receive instructions for accessing funds and reporting on the use of your grant.

 Questions should be directed to the Faculty Career Development team at FCDS@rit.edu.